 |

-Today, you are likely to spend a great deal of time wandering around the downtown area looking to buy either a video camera with stop action features or one of those memory foam pillows.
-Be on the lookout for defective microphones.
+Today, you are likely to spend a great deal of time watching the shopping channel looking to buy either one of those memory foam pillows or a remote controlled train set.
+Be on the lookout for bottles of barbeque sauce that act TOO innocent.
 Your Complete Scope

 This isn't me!
 What am I?